sparrowcode/sparrowcode.io-content/en/articles/resources-for-ios-developer.md

 ## International tutorials

 [Ray Wenderlich](https://www.raywenderlich.com): Great tutorials in a practical context.
-The author has books on git, database, and `SwiftUI'.
+The author has books on git, database, and `SwiftUI`.
 There are video courses.
 Some content is paid.

 [useyourloaf.com](https://useyourloaf.com): Short articles with practice.
 Often find the site in the output.
 Improved Stackoverflow.